What to Expect

 Our recovery searches generally start with a request from a friend or family member.
-Once we are contacted by phone, text or contact form, we will contact whoever reached out as soon as possible.
+We will contact whoever reached out as soon as possible.
 We’re sensitive to the needs of the family and friends who find themselves in tragic situations like this and move as quickly as possible to see how we might help.

 What we ask to better understand the situation and need

-When we make contact, we’ll spend some time understanding the situation.
-We’ll want to know:
+We’ll spend some time understanding the situation.
+We need to know:

-• If first responders are still working on the recovery
+• Are first responders are still working on the recovery?

 • We’ll want contact information for the authorities, if possible, so we can coordinate our activities with them.
 It’s critical that we don’t impede any ongoing work.